prioritizr/prioritizr/docs/reference/number_of_zones.md

 # S3 method for class 'ConservationProblem'
 number_of_zones(x, ...)

-# S3 method for class 'MultiObjConservationProblem'
+# S3 method for class 'MultiConservationProblem'
 number_of_zones(x, ...)

 # S3 method for class 'OptimizationProblem'